Trace Anomaly of Weyl Fermions via the Path Integral: Proper Time Regularisation

 We now turn to the trace anomaly.
 Using \eqref{eq:crucial} one obtains

 which is half the trace anomaly of a Dirac fermion

 without spurious gravitational anomalies,

 In particular there is no Pontryagin density $R\tilde R$.
-We wish to emphasise that each term in \eqref{eq:WW} has an $\RRt$-component but it cancels in the sum of the two. {We further note that the second term in \eqref{eq:WW} originates from the second one in \EQ\eqref{eq:var} which in turn is due to the spin-connection.}
+We wish to emphasise that each term in \eqref{eq:WW} has an $\RRt$-component, but it cancels in the sum of the two.
+This is in agreement with the computation of the heat kernel coefficient $b_4$ of the representation $(1/2,0)$ of the Lorentz group \cite{Christensen:1978md}, and we showed that the trace anomaly of a Weyl fermion is determined by $b_4(1/2,0)+b_4(0,1/2)$.
+We further note that the second term in \eqref{eq:WW} originates from the second one in \EQ\eqref{eq:var} which in turn is due to the spin-connection.

 We note that this result has previously been obtained in a similar setting by Leutwyler and Mallik \cite{Leutwyler:1985ar}.
 The main difference is in the evaluation of the expression in \eqref{deltad_Weyl} for which they use the heat kernel which is rather laborious.
 In addition they use the fact that the Lorentz anomaly is not present in $d=4$ and do not proceed to evaluate the corresponding term.
 Hence we improve on their work in verifying the vanishing of the Lorentz anomaly explicitly and can do so in an economic manner.